 How big data and small data shape society.
 Databases as a form of media.
 Topics may include: data policy and regulation, the politics and ethics of big data, data and decision-making, and data as discourse.
+Includes: Experiential Learning Activity

 Prerequisite(s): Second-year standing or permission of the School of Journalism and Communication.
+Lectures three hours a week.